The Superions: History

-"Batbaby" and Batbaby EP (2011)

 "Batbaby", a song which was recorded in May 2010, was planned as the group's next single for Halloween.
-The Batbaby EP, released September 13, 2011 on iTunes, also features remixes by DJ Beekeeni, DJ Butterface, Phylr and Umpff.
+The Batbaby EP, released September 13, 2011, also features remixes by DJ Beekeeni, DJ Butterface, Phylr and Umpff.
 In an interview with Atlanta magazine, Schneider attempted to explain his lyrical inspiration: "Oh, I don't know.
-Some songwriters come up with incredibly smart commercial things and I come up with "Batbaby."
+Some songwriters come up with incredibly smart commercial things and I come up with 'Batbaby'."
 The music video for "Batbaby" pays homage to B-movies, and was filmed on the birthday of Ed Wood.

-"Konnichiwa" and The Vertical Mind (2014–present)

-"Konnichiwa" was released to iTunes Stores as a digital download on May 12, 2014 and was the first single to be released from the album The Vertical Mind.
-The Vertical Mind was released June 23, 2017 on Happy Happy Birthday to Me Records.
-Tracks (vinyl pressing): The Vertical Mind, Konnichiwa, Glitter Gulch, Albóndigas (Meatballs Olé!), Sleeping Booty, Stampede at the Petting Zoo, When the Dingoes Ate the Babies, Passport Wallet Cellphone, Strip Search, Kiss Me To Heaven, (Underpants) In the Rain, Savage Kiss.
+"Konnichiwa" was released as a digital download on May 12, 2014, the first single from The Vertical Mind which was released June 23, 2017, on Happy Happy Birthday to Me Records.